 The South Carolina Department of Public Safety’s SC Traffic Collision Fact Book provides insight on just how dangerous these types of accidents are in our state.
 The latest fact book, published in 2017, provided the following statistics for our state:

 - 1,693 of these motorcycle wrecks involved caused injury

 Why You May Need a Motorcycle Wreck Lawyer

-- Motorcycle crashes often cause severe injuries to the rider, and with serious injuries comes higher medical bills and lost wages.
-An attorney can help ensure you get the proper medical treatment and can negotiate with the insurance adjuster to help secure full compensation.
+- Motorcycle crashes often cause severe injuries to the rider, and with serious injuries come higher medical bills and lost wages.
+An experienced South Carolina accident attorney can help ensure you get the proper medical treatment and can negotiate with the insurance adjuster to help secure full compensation.
 Additionally, lawyers may negotiate with healthcare providers to reduce your bills as much as possible, in turn maximizing your financial recovery.

 - Bias can affect the outcome of your case.
 Motorcyclists often get blamed for their injuries even though someone else caused the accident.
 Insurance adjusters might also claim a rider is partially responsible due to speed or not wearing a helmet, even though South Carolina law does not require people 21 and older to wear a helmet.
 A lawyer who knows the ins and outs of South Carolina law can stand up for your rights and ensure you don’t take the blame for another person’s recklessness.

 - The at-fault driver may not have enough insurance coverage.
 With this fact in mind, it’s important to identify all possible sources of recovery to cover the costs associated with a severe motorcycle accident.
 The right injury attorneys can make sure all available insurance policies are identified and paid to maximize your result.